Communication Technology Expo

 Unfortunately, in recent years the value of cybersecurity training has been eroded, with many businesses demoting it to a half-day, classroom-based activity every 6-12 months, done for compliance reasons rather than actual security purposes.
 This mundane approach does little to engage staff in a meaningful way on the importance of cybersecurity, turning it into something of a self-defeating tick-box exercise, rather than the potent tool it can be.

 The Need for Robust Cybersecurity is Higher Than Ever

 In the current business landscape, with record numbers of people working from home, the need for alert, cyber aware staff is higher than ever before.
 Not only are new cyber threats emerging all the time, but home working environments are notoriously full of distractions, making momentary lapses in judgement more likely if people don’t have security top of mind and know what to look out for.
 We’re all on the frontlines of this new global cyber war and it’s high time we transformed our training practices to meet this new challenge.

-Furthermore, data is playing a bigger and bigger role in modern business, meaning the consequences of a data breach, even a small one, could be severe.
+Furthermore, data is playing a and role in modern business, meaning the consequences of a data breach, even a small one, could be severe.
 Reputational damage, loss of customer confidence and major regulatory fines can all prove fatal to a business’s long term prospects.
 Ultimately, businesses need to know they can trust their employees to act appropriately, regardless of when, where and how they are working.